Task-specific models offer high accuracy and efficiency for well-defined classification tasks.

 from scipy.special import softmax

-MODEL = f"cardiffnlp/twitter-roberta-base-sentiment-latest"
+MODEL = "cardiffnlp/twitter-roberta-base-sentiment-latest"

-# load the pre-trained sentiment analysis model, tokenizer, and configuration.
+# load the pre-trained sentiment analysis model, tokenizer, and configuration

 model = AutoModelForSequenceClassification.from_pretrained(MODEL)